What does 128-bit encryption really mean?

 Introduction

-What is encryption any way?
+What is encryption anyway?

 Encryption is a process by which you turn meaningful information, like the text you're reading now, and transform it into incomprehensible nonsense.
 Decryption is the reverse process; turning the nonsense back into meaningful information.
 The sequence of steps required to encrypt a piece of information is called an "Encryption algorithm".
 The "decryption algorithm" is the sequence of steps required to reverse that process.
 A "cipher" is a pair of encryption and decryption algorithms.